Workflow steps and activities

 Currently, Casewhere supports the following activity definitions:

-The key difference between a UI and an automated activity is that when the workflow engine navigates to a UI activity, it will idle while awaiting end-user interaction.
-On the other hand, no end-user interaction is needed for automated activities.
-The workflow engine will continue after executing the activity.
+The key differencebetween a UI and an automated activity is that when the workflow engine navigates to a UI activity, it will idle while awaiting end-user interaction.
+No end-user interaction is needed for automated activities — the workflow engine continues after executing them.